Keto shirataki mac and cheese is made with shirataki rice. It is cheesy, gooey and comforting, and the perfect solution for comfort food cravings!

 Shirataki noodles can cause digestive issues

-If you find that shirataki mac and cheese causes you unpleasant symptoms, try this excellent recipe for garlic Parmesan spaghetti squash.
+If you find that shirataki mac and cheese creates unpleasant symptoms, try this excellent recipe for garlic Parmesan spaghetti squash.
 You will still get the cheesy noodle experience, but hopefully without the bloat!
-Other cheesy keto options include cheesy spaghetti squash casserole and twice baked spaghetti squash.

 Low Carb Mac and Cheese